Mold covers entire family’s belongings, forcing them to flee only months after moving in – KION546

 Click here for updates on this story

-ATLANTA, Georgia (WANF) — Cynthia Gray masked up for a tour of the home she rented in June.
+ATLANTA (WANF) — Cynthia Gray masked up for a tour of the home she rented this past summer.
 As she stepped into the living room, she exclaimed, “I’ve never seen mold this much in my life!”

 Cynthia and her daughter Delicia Davis moved into their Snellville rental property at the end of June.
 They’ve been fighting with their corporate landlord ever since.